storj/ipfs-user-mapping-proxy/README.md

 This is a reverse proxy that runs in front of the IPFS node's HTTP API and intercepts the requests to the `/api/v0/add` endpoint.

 The proxy would detect the authenticated user name and will map it to the IPFS hash of the uploaded file.
-The mapping is stored in a local Postgres database.
+The mapping is stored in a local database.

 ## Usage